TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/apress_BeginningHibernate.md

   - `UPGRADE_NOWAIT` - Behaves like `UPGRADE`, but when support is available from the database and dialect, the method will fail with a locking exception immediately.
 Without this option, or on databases for which it is not supported, the query must wait for a lock to be granted (or for a timeout to occur).
 - **Deadlocks**
   - Fortunately, a database management system (DBMS) can detect this situation automatically, at which point the transaction of one or more of the offending processes will be aborted by the database.
 The resulting deadlock error will be received and handled by Hibernate as a normal `HibernateException`.
 Now you must roll back your transaction, close the session, and then (optionally) try again.
-- **Caching**
-  - Most good databases will cache the results of a query if it is run multiple times, eliminating the disk I/O and query compilation time.
-  - Problem: If many people use the DB for different queries caching has no benefit.
-Solution -> Client side caching!
-Hibernate provides one cache (the first-level, or L1, cache) through which all requests must pass.
-A second-level cache (L2) is optional and configurable.
-  - Items in the L1 cache can be individually discarded by invoking the `evict()` method on the session for the object that you wish to discard.
-To discard all items in the L1 cache, invoke the `clear()` method.
-  - L2 Cache Implementations Supported by Hibernate Out of the Box:
-    - `EHCache` - An in-process cache
-    - `Infinispan` - Open source successor to JBossCache that provides distributed cache support
-    - `OSCache` - An alternative in-process cache
-    - `SwarmCache` - A multicast distributed cache